top of page

 • 65% of time dedicated to direct clinical service

-• Engagement in a long-term advocacy project, either based in the community or working with local/state government
+• 15% of time spent engaging in a long-term advocacy project, either based in the community or working with local/state government

 Training